How to Plan, Have, and Rock Your VBAC

 They can look for them, diagnose and treat them medically and/or surgically.
 Going to a surgeon and having a natural vaginal birth may be extremely challenging in many cases.

 Most midwives whether they practice in or outside of hospitals have some of the best VBAC to repeat C-section ratios.
 You might have to dig a little deeper in your research, however, to find midwives who practice in-hospital.
 Sometimes, their hands are tied by limiting obstetrical or hospital policies and malpractice insurance companies.
-But they still tend to have lower VBAC rates than most OB/GYNs.
+But they still tend to have higher VBAC rates than most OB/GYNs.

 Related article: Can All Women Have a Homebirth?